The 6 Best Eye Heating Masks (for Dry Eyes & Blepharitis)

 Eye Heating Pads Side Effects

 To avoid causing damage to your eyes, you need to follow the instructions carefully and especially to not overheat the mask – whether it’s electric or microwaveable.
-Overheating may cause burns to the sensitive skin around the eyes.

-Make sure to get a comfortable fit when you place the mask over the eyes.
 Too much pressure can worsen dry eyes, and worsen a headache.
 This is especially possible with heated eye massagers.

 Lastly, make sure the mask is clean to avoid eye infections.